owekhai/mall_customers_analysis/README.md

 * Despite female having the highest revenue the male largely supersede in the area of Spending Score.

 ### Recommendations
+1. **Provide excellent customers service**: Train staff to be helpful and friendly, creating a positive experience for shopping.

+2. **Create a welcoming atmosphere**: Ensure cleanliness, good lightning and comfortable seating.

+3. **Leverage technology**: Implement user-friendly websites and mobile apps for navigation, promotion, and online shopping options.

+4. **Implement loyalty programs**: Reward repeat customers and incentivize them to visit more frequently.

+5. **Better documentation**: There should be proper documentation on column labels and also includes important variables(columns) such as date, time, product, price unit etc.

 ### Limitations
 1. **Lack of detailed customer feedback data**: Customer feedback would significantly enhance understanding of the rating distributions and offer targeted ways to improve customer satisfaction.